A global map of how Field Notes, operational patterns, and Doctrine entries connect across the site.

 - The Audition Trap: Why Panel Interviews Create False Negatives in Hiring

-Doctrine 09: Decision Drag Is the Enemy of Mission Tempo.
-Architecture Is the Remedy
+Doctrine 09: Decision Drag Erodes Mission Tempo.
+Architecture Can Reduce It

 - Field Note: The Stamp Fallacy at the Interface